Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "You can't have him.
 Best leave it at that and be done with it.
-There's no use wasting away over something you can't have; if there's anything the Dursley's taught me, it's that."
+There's no use wasting away over something you can't have; if there's anything the Dursley's taught you, it's that."
+He muttered to himself.

 He shuffled back over to the bed, flopping down unceremoniously and letting out a drawn out, defeated sigh.

-It was a long time before he managed to drift off to sleep, his mind plagued by the snarky blonde currently resting in the other room.
+It was a long time before he managed to drift off to sleep, his mind plagued by the snarky blond man currently sleeping in the adjacent room.

 Harry awoke quickly, and immediately wished he hadn't.
 He groaned then winced as the tiny bit of sound rang loudly in his ears.
 His stomach churned violently.